Saturday, 31 December 2022

 December 30 Drygalski Fjord & Gold Harbour, South Georgia

 What a beautiful morning!
-After a couple of days with blustering winds and snow crossing the Scotia sea we woke this morning to blue skies - and yes wind but it was a weeny bit warmer.
+After a couple of days with blustering winds and snow crossing the Scotia Sea we woke this morning to blue skies - and yes wind but it was a weeny bit warmer, I think!
 We have arrived at South Georgia!
 When I say we woke, we got a wake up call at 4am because we had just rounded the point at Cape Disappointment and were entering Drygalski fjord.
 The fjord is rather spectacular.
 Towering snow-patched mountains, rugged rocks showing slabs of red and green here and there.
 As someone said it’s like the Swiss Alps had been plonked into the Scotia sea.
 We all huddled in the Observation lounge dashing out every now and then on deck to get photos.
 It was chilly and extremely windy!
 We drank the coffee machine dry and then once 5:30 came ducked down for an early morning pastry.
 It was a marvelous couple of hours but then we scuttled back to bed for a bit of sleep before the breakfast call.

-The penguins were predominately King penguins
+The penguins were predominately King Penguins

 The big brown fluff balls are the babies.